Here you can find additional information on the policies, measures and instruments presented in the Sufficiency Policy Database.

 Source: Deutscher Dachgärtner Verband e.V.: “Fernerkundliche Identifizierung von Vegetationsflächen auf Dächern zur Entwicklung des für die Bereiche des Stadtklimas, der Stadtentwässerung und des Artenschutzes aktivierbaren Flächenpotenzials in den Städten”, p.
 35. (from German Zero 2021, p.
 387).

-Quantification: providing individuals with comparisons with their peers’ energy use can reduce the energy use by 11,5% on average.
+Quantification: Providing individuals with comparisons with their peers’ energy use can reduce the energy use by 11,5% on average.

 Source: Bertoldi, P. (2017): Are current policies promoting a change in behaviour, conservation and sufficiency?.